moshejs/Point72-Oil-Production-Challenge/README.md

 What is the period of days each drill finishes an oil well (p)?
 7 What is the initial output of a well per day in barrels of oil (out0)?
 300 What is the daily rate of decline of oil output in barrels of oil per day (r)?
-11 It will take 28 day(s) untill max production levels are reached, and will yield 738 barrel(s) of oil!
+11 It will take 28 day(s) until max production levels are reached, and will yield 738 barrel(s) of oil!
 Would you like to run this again?
 (1 = Yes, any key to quit)
 ```